Siri-RTNP/JS-Practices/README.md

-# Here is where I store my JS lectures together with practicing Git
+## Here is where I store my JS lectures together with experimenting Git 🧪🔥